tusharm/trailya-app/PRIVACY.md

 ### HOW DO WE USE YOUR INFORMATION?

-In Short: We process your information for purposes based on legitimate business interests, the fulfillment of our contract with you, compliance with our legal obligations, and/or your consent.
+In Short: We process your information for purposes based on legitimate interests, the fulfillment of our contract with you, compliance with our legal obligations, and/or your consent.

 We use personal information collected via our App for a variety of purposes described below.
 We indicate the specific processing grounds we rely on next to each purpose listed below.

 We use the information we collect or receive:

 - To facilitate account creation and logon process.
 We use the information you allowed us to collect from Google to facilitate account creation and logon process for the performance of the contract.
-See the section below headed "HOW DO WE HANDLE YOUR SOCIAL LOGINS?" for further information.
+See the section below headed "HOW DO WE HANDLE YOUR GOOGLE LOGIN?" for further information.
 - Request feedback.
 We may use your information to request feedback and to contact you about your use of our App.
 - To manage user accounts.
 We may use your information for the purposes of managing our account and keeping it in working order.
 - To send administrative information to you.
 We may use your personal information to send you product, service and new feature information and/or information about changes to our terms, conditions, and policies.